UPS-API/Widgets-SDK/README.md

 ## Response Specification
-Successful Token Generation
+### Successful Token Generation

-//A valid and successful response will return an OAuth access token.
+A valid and successful response will return an OAuth access token.

 `{
   eyJhZGRyZXNzZXMiOlt7InN0cmVldCI6IjEyMzgw...
 }`

-Failed Token Generation
+###Failed Token Generation

-//An invalid or erroneous response will throw an exception.
+An invalid or erroneous response will throw an exception.
 The exception will contain a message with an error code and a message with information.

 `{
   "response":